eliapasquali/power-profile-switcher/README.md

 When enabled, switches to:
 - performance if connected to AC;
 - power-saver if not connected;
-- balanced if not connected and above a certain percentage (specified in extension settings.
+- balanced if not connected and above a certain percentage (specified in extension settings).